antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

  Genes that have a large variation in gene expression within one dataset are possibly interesting to look into.
 They might be able to explain different phenotypes within the dataset.

- * Select *Toplister (Gene filter stdev)* as the type of analysis in box **3** from the dropddown menu (- scroll almost all the way down.
+ * Select **Toplister (Gene filter stdev)** as the type of analysis in box *3* from the dropdown menu (- scroll almost all the way down.
 You will find it listed under the header *Meta analyses*).
+Click **Next**
+* With the default
-Toplister will find the 100 genes that have the largest variation in gene expression among these 8 cell lines.
+   settings, Toplister will find the 100 genes that have the largest variation in gene expression among these 8 cell lines.
- * Click **Next**.
 Leave the settings as is, and click **Next** again.
 A list of genes appears.

 ---------